 While the KPIs you track are tied to a number of factors, such as your goals, business model, industry, and growth stage, here are a few key metrics that every e-commerce business should be monitoring:

 Net sales represent the amount of money that you have left from selling products or goods after returns, discounts, and allowances are taken out of your gross revenue.

 This metric is important to monitor since it can help you identify issues or inefficiencies and address them quickly before they become increasingly costly problems later on down the line.
-For example, an unusually high amount of customer returns can suggest that there’s something wrong with specific products, goods, or merchandise.
-It can also suggest that certain items just weren’t resonating with customers or otherwise meeting their expectations.
-Though returns can happen for a wide range of different reasons, calculating your net sales can at least help you understand where potential revenue was lost and flag the issue for further investigation.
+For example, an unusually high amount of customer returns can suggest something wrong with specific products, goods, or merchandise.
+It can also indicate that certain items didn’t resonate with customers or meet their expectations.
+Though returns can happen for various reasons, calculating your net sales can at least help you understand where potential revenue was lost and flag the issue for further investigation.

-Though it’s important to zero in on brand awareness and ensure that visitors to your online store have a relatively frictionless, efficient, and pleasant experience, these efforts can work against you if the costs for it are rising faster than your gross profits.
+Though it’s essential to zero in on brand awareness and ensures visitors to your online store have a relatively frictionless, efficient, and pleasant experience, these efforts can work against you if the costs rise faster than your gross profits.
 Monitoring your contribution margin can ensure that these discretionary expenses are kept in check.

 Customer Lifetime Value (CLTV or CLV)

-Want to take a deeper dive into e-commerce KPIs and learn more about other important metrics that can help you make informed decisions?
+Want to dive deeper into e-commerce KPIs and learn more about other important metrics that can help you make informed decisions?
 Check out our comprehensive e-book on e-commerce KPIs and why they matter for your business.
-If you need someone to crunch the numbers for you or offer insights that are unique to your business, our CFO services team is here to help.
+If you need someone to crunch the numbers or offer insights unique to your business, our CFO services team is here to help.